-Table 8 lists and describes the path states reported by Secure Path for 3.0F SP1 for Active-Passive disk arrays.
+Table 7 lists and describes the path states reported by Secure Path for 3.0F SP1 for Active-Passive disk arrays.

-Table 8 Path states for Secure Path 3.0F SP1 Active-Passive disk arrays
+Table 7 Path states for Secure Path 3.0F SP1 Active-Passive disk arrays

 Path state Description Active The path is currently used for the I/O stream.
 Available The path is available on the active controller for the I/O stream.
 Failed The path is currently unusable for the I/O stream.
 Quiesced The path is valid, but has been made unavailable for I/O. Standby The path is valid on the standby controller.
+Preferred The path is preferred for the I/O stream, across reboots.